flux-framework/flux-core/doc/man1/flux-queue.rst

 The :option:`--format` option can be used to specify an output format using Python's string format syntax or a defined format by name.
 For a list of built-in and configured formats use :option:`-o help`.
-An alternate default format can be set via the FLUX_QUEUE_LIST_FORMAT_DEFAULT environment variable.
+An alternate default format can be set via the :envvar:`FLUX_QUEUE_LIST_FORMAT_DEFAULT` environment variable.
 A configuration snippet for an existing named format may be generated with :option:`--format=get-config=NAME`.
 See :man1:`flux-jobs` *OUTPUT FORMAT* section for a detailed description of this syntax.

 The following field names can be specified: